Access free Utah state records today via the local, state, and federal databases covered in this streamlined resource.

 Access to juvenile court legal records is only allowed for the following (as stated in the Rule of Judicial Administration 4-202.03):

-Check if You Have a Warrant (Free Utah Warrant Search)
+Check if You Have a Warrant for Free (See Who’s Wanted in Utah)

 A warrant is an official document notarized by a judge that allows local and state law enforcement to seek and arrest/detain the subject in the warrant.2 This document provides the law agency the power to search and seize the individual’s property and detain the person in question.